spread-i18n/spread-i18n-core/README.md

 The following instruction assumes that the destination project is based on `gradle` build tool.
 Setup examples are given in `Kotlin` language.

-- Add the library project path to `settings.gradle.kts` file of the destiantion project.
+- Add the library project path to `settings.gradle.kts` file of the destination project.
     ```kotlin
     includeBuild("../path/to/spread-i18n-core")
     ```